 Directions

-First, heat up coconut nectar, coconut sugar, maple syrup.
+First, heat the maple syrup yacon syrup, water, and apple cider vinegar.
 Second, heat until the desired thickness of the sauce.
 Add all the remaining ingredients except for the beans.
 Finally, stir until combined.
 Next, add beans and stir.
 Let simmer 45 minutes to 1 hour.
 Lastly, serve warm.

 Stovetop Boston Baked Beans